.COM.AU, .NET.AU, .ORG.AU domain registration requirements

 More information about the ABN number can be found at http://downloads.icbglobal.org/au/ATO/ATO_Format_of_the_ABN_NAT2956.pdf

-4. Once it is done, you can start registering a domain.
-On the page for extended attributes, you will be requested to enter an ID number depending on the selected registrant type (ID type):
+2. Once it is done, scroll down the page to the Extended Attributes section.
+You will be requested to enter an ID number depending on the selected registrant type (ID type):

 - ABN (Australian Business Number) - format: 11 digits without spaces, hyphens, etc.